 Oregon Vital Records will change the name of a child or a parent listed on a birth record if the proper documents and $50 fee are submitted.
 This fee includes $20 for a new certified record and $30 to update the record.
 If you received an original certified copy of the birth record issued within the last year, you may return it with the court order for a free replacement copy.
 In this case send only $30.
 (The issue date is printed or stamped on the record.)

-Submit the above fee and following documents in person or by mail.
+Submit the above fee and following documents in person (find our office

 - CERTIFIED COPY OF THE COURT ORDER showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file)